Best AI Tools for Professional Services Firms in 2026

 Best for: Long-form analysis, complex document review, structured thinking.

 I use Claude several times daily for detailed work.
-It excels at understanding context across lengthy documents—perfect for contract review, due diligence summaries, and writing detailed proposals that require precise reasoning.
-The 200k context window means you can dump an entire brief, judgment, or project file and get coherent analysis back.
+It handles context across lengthy documents well - contract review, due diligence summaries, detailed proposals.
+The 200k context window means you can paste an entire brief, judgement, or project file and get coherent analysis back.

 Pricing: Free tier available; Claude Pro at £20/month; API pricing at £3 per million input tokens.